-Our legal team has been representing accident victims in Bloomington for more than two decades, recovering more than $150 million in compensation.
+Our legal team has been representing accident victims in Bloomington for more than two decades, recovering $300 million in compensation.

 We can answer your legal questions in a free consultation and determine if you may be eligible to pursue compensation for the damages you have suffered.
 When you set up a consultation at TSR Injury Law, there are no out-of-pocket costs for you.
 The initial consultation is a free and confidential discussion about your claim.

 We accept truck accident injury claims on a contingency basis, and we charge no upfront legal fees if we represent you.
 We are not paid unless our clients receive compensation.

 Our office in Minneapolis is located at 7760 France Ave South, just six minutes from M Health Fairview Southdale Hospital.
 You can also call us or reach us online 24/7.